 - The buyer’s name, address and signature

-- The vehicle’s details, such as the VIN or chassis number, make and model
+- The vehicle’s details, such as the Vehicle Identification Number (VIN) or chassis number, make and model

 Both buyer and seller should keep a copy of this receipt.

-If your car is registered, it is possible to cancel the registration and receive a refund for what you’ve paid.
-At 1800 Salvage, we specialise in purchasing unregistered cars — so we typically request that our customers take advantage of this refund from VicRoads.
+If your vehicle is registered, it is possible to cancel the registration and receive a refund for what you’ve paid.
+At 1800 Salvage, we specialise in purchasing unregistered cars — so we typically request that our customers take advantage of this refund from their local road authority.

-The process is simple: simply remove your number plates from the vehicle, and return them to VicRoads.
-You can then cancel the registration and receive your refund.
+The process is simple: simply remove your number plates from the registered car, return them to your road authority to get your car unregistered, and collect your refund.
 That’s even more extra cash for your bank account; too easy.
-To learn more about this, see our FAQ page.